Under the Covers, Vol. 1

 Under the Covers, Vol. 1 is the first collaboration between alternative rock artist Matthew Sweet and Bangles singer/guitarist Susanna Hoffs.
 Released by Shout!
 Factory in 2006, the album contains 15 cover versions of songs from the 1960s and 1970s.
 The album was a result of their mutual love for songwriting from the 1960s.
-Matthew Sweet and Susanna Hoffs decided to record an album together in dedication of that era consisting of only cover versions.

-The album was released April 2006, and they appeared July 18 on Late Night with Conan O'Brien to promote the album and tour.
+The album was released on April 18, 2006, and they appeared July 18 on Late Night with Conan O'Brien to promote the album and tour.